Who the Heck is Brian Passman

 Refuse to answer her questions and how would I live with myself for such a betrayal of the truth as I believed it to be.
 I pondered for a long moment then said.”
-Come in; let’s make a cup of tea.
+Come in; let’s make a cup of tea.”
+I desperately needed time.

 When I put the two cups of tea down in front of us in the lounge I said.
 “I will answer your questions on one condition.”
 “And that is?” she asked.
 “That when we are finished you will read back to me your notes and if I decide that I cannot make that statement publicly you will tear them up and it will be as though we have never spoken.”

 The next day the bells were ringing again but this time it was the telephone.
 Newspapers, radio and television stations all wanted an interview.
-No use telling them that I had said all that needed saying in the York Argos article.
-They each had their own slant.
+No use telling them that I had said all that needed saying the night before.
+They each had their slant on the story.